nao-kawano/ritsu-scheduler/docs/message-format.md

   - Indicates that the trigger has been canceled.
   - The client needs to send "READY" again to request the next trigger.
 - "ERROR"
-  - Returned for "READY", "DONE".
+  - Returned for "JOIN", "READY", "DONE".
   - Indicates that the request is invalid or the server is in an invalid state.
-  - The client must send "EXIT" to the server and exit.
+  - Except for "JOIN" errors, The client must send "EXIT" to the server and exit.

 EOF